• +975-77280724

 • yakadv@gmail.com

-Kingdom of Bhutan - Interesting Facts.
+Kingdom of Bhutan - Interesting facts.

-Kingdom of Bhutan – Perched in the highlands of the eastern Himalayas, the pristine Buddhist Kingdom of Bhutan becomes a special destination to enthusiastic travelers who want to see and experience an age old culture thriving with modernity at the same time.
-Bhutan could perhaps be one of the happiest countries, not simply because the country has adopted the philosophy of Gross National Happiness, but because of its ecological richness, the still thriving cultural heritage with valued tradition that has been preserved for ages.
+Kingdom of Bhutan – Perched in the highlands of the eastern Himalayas, the pristine Buddhist kingdom of Bhutan becomes a special destination to enthusiastic travelers who want to see and experience an age old culture thriving with modernity at the same time.
+Bhutan could perhaps be one of the happiest countries, not simply because the country has adopted the philosophy of Gross National Happiness (GNH), but because of its ecological richness, the still thriving cultural heritage with valued tradition that has been preserved for ages.

-The Iconic Tiger’s nest monastery in Paro, Bhutan.
+The Iconic Tiger’s nest monastery in Paro.

 The country is one of the last remaining bastions of Mahayana Buddhism as prophesied by Guru Padma Sambhava when he came to Bhutan in the 7th century.
 It’s also proclaimed by many as the last Shangri-La in earth.
 And yet it’s also the newest democracy in the world.
 In March 2008, Bhutan had its first election to elect the first ever parliamentarians and a new Prime Minister in accordance to the constitution.